blankochan/RumbleReplay/README.md

 > [!NOTE]
 > For those who wanna make their own recorders/parsers, or prepose changes or otherwise just understand the format
-> I have included an [ImHex Pattern](https://raw.githubusercontent.com/blankochan/RumbleReplay/refs/heads/master/v2RRparser.hexpat) that defines the structure of .rr files
+> I have included an [ImHex Pattern](https://raw.githubusercontent.com/blankochan/RumbleReplay/refs/heads/master/v2RRparser.hexpat) that defines the general structure of `.rr` files

 ###### Special thanks to SDRAWKCABMIAY for making the CRUMBLE font used in the logo
+###### And Thank you ulvak for the [RumbleModdingAPI](https://thunderstore.io/c/rumble/p/UlvakSkillz/RumbleModdingAPI/)